Alex Jones ordered to pay $45.2M more over Sandy Hook lies

 The money that flows into Jones’ companies eventually funnels its way to him, said Pettingill, who added that he has testified in approximately 1,500 cases during his career.

-But Jones' lawyers said their client had already learned his lesson, and asked for lenience, saying the punitive amount should be less than $300,000.
+But Jones' lawyers said their client had already learned his lesson.
+They asked for lenience, arguing for a punitive amount of less than $300,000.

 “You’ve already sent a message.
-A message for the first time to a talk show host, to all talk show hosts, that their standard of care has to change," said Jones' lead attorney, Andino Reynal.
+A message for the first time to a talk show host, to all talk show hosts, that their standard of care has to change," Reynal said.

-Jones — who was in the courtroom briefly Friday but not there for the verdict — still faces two other defamation lawsuits from Sandy Hook families in Texas and Connecticut that put his personal wealth and media empire in jeopardy.
+Jones still faces two other defamation lawsuits from Sandy Hook families in Texas and Connecticut that put his personal wealth and media empire in jeopardy.

+Friday's damages drew praise from the American Federation of Teachers union, which represented the teachers at Sandy Hook.

+“Nothing will ever fix the pain of losing a child, or of watching that tragedy denied for political reasons.
+But I’m glad the parents of Sandy Hook have gotten some justice," AFT President Randi Weingarten said in a tweet.

 Lawyers for the Sandy Hook families suing Jones contend that he has tried to hide evidence of his true wealth in various shell companies.